How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 There is no cell service on Isle Royale.
 Limited Wi-Fi is available at Rock Harbor Lodge and Windigo Visitor Center, but it’s unreliable.

 Bring a satellite communication device like the Garmin inReach or use iPhone’s emergency satellite texting feature for emergencies.
+This is not optional for backcountry trips—if you get injured on a remote trail, a satellite communicator is how help finds you.

 Food Options on the Island

 Small general stores at Rock Harbor and Windigo sell snacks, freeze-dried meals, and fuel—though supplies are limited and expensive.
+Don’t count on them for your full food supply.

 Best Time to Visit Isle Royale